vesuxyz/docs/docs/users/manage-risks.md

 Borrowing on Vesu, or using Multiply (which automates borrowing and swapping back into your collateral), comes with the same core risks.
 The main things to keep in mind are:

-- **Market utilization** affects rates.
+- Market utilization affects rates.
 High utilization can push borrow costs up, while supply returns improve.
-- **Loan-to-Value (LTV) and liquidation price** must be monitored closely, especially with volatile assets like ETH or wBTC.
+- Loan-to-Value (LTV) and liquidation price must be monitored closely, especially with volatile assets like ETH or wBTC.

-When you borrow (or use Multiply), your risk depends on the mix of collateral and debt.
+When you borrow or multiply, your risk depends on the mix of collateral and debt.
 Here are the main strategies, what they mean, and the risks that go with them:

 **Stable collateral, volatile debt**